RachithP/Computer-Vision/line_fitting_algorithms/README.md

 Author: Rachith Prakash

 This folder consists of different kinds of line fitting algorithms that can be used when we have 2-D data.
-Typically, this is useful to find line which can define the correlation in data.
+Typically, this is useful to find a line which can best fit the data(pass through most data points).

 The following algorithms are covered.